tcastal/dondada/menu/DATASTORY.md

 });
 </script>

 <div style="text-align: justify;">
-Interestingly, we see that even though IPAs are an english invention, it is in the U.S. that they started to develop.
-As a matter of fact, before 2010, IPAs received ratings almost exclusively from Canada and the U.S. After that, the trend started to spread to Europe, while remaining at its top in America.
+It is interesting to note that although IPAs are an English invention, they started to develop in the USA.
+In fact, before 2010, IPAs were almost exclusively rated in Canada and the U.S. After that, the trend started to spread to Europe, while remaining at its peak in America.

-Finalement, ce serait intéressant de regarder ratebeer ici.
-Parce que le peu de note européennes meme au top de la trend donne un peu un biais.
-As the density of ratings is enormous in the U.S., we should have a look at what is happening there to understand if any state were influential in the IPAs explosion.
+As the density of ratings is enormous in the U.S., we shall have a closer look at what is happening there to understand if any state was influential in the IPAs explosion.
+Here we will only look at BeerAdvocate, as RateBeer's data is more European focused.
 </div>

-## US STATE

 <!-- US STATE  -->
 <object type="text/html" data="{{ site.baseurl }}/assets/plots/ba_IPA_USAmap_690px.html" width="700px" height="620px"></object>